 When I had a baby I knew that toys would be in my home.
 I did not realize that it would overtake my home.
 As my kids are getting bigger they are able to organize and put away their own toys.
 But there is still toys everywhere.
 I wanted to come up with a solution that worked for me and my home aesthetically as well as functionally.

-I came up with the idea of a large storage box that could fit under a couch or coffee table.
+I came up with the idea of a large wooden storage box that could fit under a couch or coffee table.
 But, to give it a little twist I wanted to add a herringbone design to it.

 To begin with I selected pine wood boards.
 Two long ones and one square size.
 For my purpose I made this storage box big, but any size can be done.
 I cut the longer boards down to two 22 inch and two 24 inch long pieces.
 The whole box is 7 1/2 inches tall.

-The square board needed to be cut down to size slightly.
+The square board needed to be cut down to a size slightly.
 I figured out the amount I needed to cut by placing the box on top of the base board.
 Tracing the inside of it.

 And then cutting along my line, allowing the board to be placed inside the box.